 1. It’s cheaper!
 Pocket the cash or indulge in a spot of luxury

 Our first reason why you should visit Budapest in Winter is affordability.
 Budapest is easy on the wallet at any time of year, but during the low season (Jan-Feb), it’s particularly cheap.
 If you’re visiting in Winter, it’s likely you might be able to afford a few more stars when it comes to accommodation.
 We found a great flight+hotel deal, meaning we could stay in the lavish five star Corinthia Hotel and still keep well within our budget.
-You’ll be surprised just how cheaply some rooms go for, so search around for deals.
+You’ll be surprised just how cheaply some rooms go for, so head to TripAdvisor to search around for deals.

 2. Eat lots of steaming hot Chimney Cake